mozilla-releng/simple-github/CONTRIBUTING.md

 Then create the version bump commit:

 ```
-cz changelog
 cz bump
 git show
 ```

-Create a pull request and get the commit merged into `main`.
-Once merged, make sure your tag is pushed upstream:
+Verify the commit is what you expect, then create a pull request and get the commit merged into `main`.
+Once merged, push your tag upstream:

 ```
 git push upstream --tags